 Organizations need to immediately understand what software and devices might be affected and identify vulnerable legacy devices in their environment.
 This can be remarkably challenging because of the need for an up-to-date device inventory in sprawling environments, let alone detecting software types and versions that devices are running and which need to be addressed.

 In this case, discontinued SSL VPN devices are still in operation with known vulnerabilities.
 These devices are easily found on the internet and cannot be patched because they are out of service.
 Most likely, these haven't been disabled in these instances because they support a business-critical objective.
-Attackers are capitalizing on these facts.
+Ransomware attackers are capitalizing on these facts.

 According to our threat research data, .06% of devices being monitored by ExtraHop are potentially impacted by this threat.
 It only takes one entry point for attackers to land and pivot within an organization.

 ExtraHop advises quickly identifying and grouping SonicWall SSL VPN devices for investigation.
 The faster an organization can identify the vulnerable devices and whether they were compromised, the better the chances of avoiding irrecoverable damage.
 And the broad benefits of comprehensive IT monitoring are a convenient additional benefit.

 Inventory and Monitor Vulnerable Devices